kljensen/techblog/posts/move-from-downloads.md

 I give the `ls` command the `-t` argument so that the most recently modified files are at the top.
 These are typically the files I most recently downloaded.
 The `tr` command and the `-0` argument to `xargs` are needed to handle filenames that have spaces in them.
+I tested this function on Mac OS 10.15.6 "Catalina", which uses BSD versions of the `ls`, `sed`, `tr`, and `xargs` commands.